Tezos leaders ask for patience over dispute on cybercurrency project

 Those stipulations, which were not disclosed to the ICO participants, mean it could take more than three years to complete the sale.

 During the panel on Tuesday, the Breitmans did not provide an update on timing.
 The moderator, Meltem Demirors, who invested in the project, asked what they had to say to investors.
+“Bear with me,” Arthur Breitman responded.

 In theory, Tezos would be able to log and process all kinds of transactions in a faster and more secure way than most current systems, using a technology called blockchain that underpins other digital currencies, such as bitcoin.